thingsthatdothings/thingsthatdothings.github.io/_posts/2024-02-15-aw-family-week-deals.md

 There's a few free item with purchase deals - probably can buy a coffee or apple pie and then get the free item?

-- Monday February 19: BOGO Mama Burger
+- [Expired] Monday February 19: BOGO Mama Burger
-- Tuesday February 20: Free Teen Burger with purchase
+- [Expired] Tuesday February 20: Free Teen Burger with purchase
-- Wednesday February 21: Free Onion Rings with purchase
+- [Expired] Wednesday February 21: Free Onion Rings with purchase
 - Thursday February 22: Free Mama Burger with purchase
 - Friday February 23: Free Fries with purchase
 - Saturday February 24: Free Root Beer with purchase